 The person to whom a disclosure is made or concern reported should not question the student/complainant or investigate the matter further.
-If you are in this situation, you should:
+If you are in this situation you should:

-shoul d: -

-Stay calm

-Treat the matter seriously

-/ all means do s ng person/complainant is telling so, but it is not your responsibili , ,

-- □ Avoid asking leading questions and keep an open mind do not put words into the student's/complainant's mouth. - Communicate with the student (if the complainant) in a way that is appropriate to the student's age, understanding and preferred language or communication style. - Reassure the child/complainant making the disclosure that they have done the right thing by telling you. - Inform the child/complainant that you must pass the information on, but that only those who need to know about it will be told.
-Inform them of to whom you will report the matter. - Make a written record of the information, where possible using the student's/complainant's own words, including: - 1.
+- Stay calm - □ Treat the matter seriously - Listen carefully to what the young person/complainant is telling you.
+If you need to clarify a point by all means do so, but it is not your responsibility to interview individuals regarding abuse. - Avoid asking leading questions and keep an open mind do not put words into the student's/complainant's mouth. - Communicate with the student (if the complainant) in a way that is appropriate to the student's age, understanding and preferred language or communication style. - Reassure the child/complainant making the disclosure that they have done the right thing by telling you. - □ Inform the child/complainant that you must pass the information on, but that only those who need to know about it will be told.
+Inform them of to whom you will report the matter.

+- □ Make a written record of the information, where possible using the student's/complainant's own words, including: - 1.
 When the alleged incident(s) took place time & date - 2.
 Where the alleged incident(s) took place - 3.
 Who was present - 4.
 What was said to have happened - Sign and date the written record - Report the matter immediately to the Designated Safeguarding Lead.
 If the DSL is not available in College, make your report to one of the designated Deputies with responsibility for safeguarding children or directly to the Principal.